 In this second course of the elementary Spanish sequence, students will continue to develop their communicative and intercultural competence by exploring social issues relevant to their lives, and by taking an in-depth look at the diversity of the Spanish-speaking world.
 The course integrates language and culture, and promotes all three communication modes (interpersonal, interpretative, and presentational).
 Cultural diversity is introduced through a variety of texts (news, short movies, podcasts, etc.).
 By the end of the course, the students will be able to perform at an intermediate proficiency level, and be ready for SPA 107.

-This course studies the intersection between photography and other media in modern Latin American literature, art, and culture.
-It traces artistic and political uses of the photographic image as a narrative device, a document, a puzzling or deceiving representation of reality, and/or an aesthetic artifact.
-Among other materials, we will study and analyze art and documentary photography, fiction and non fiction texts, as well as photoessays.
-Readings and materials include works by Roberto Bolaño, J. L. Borges, Guillermo Cabrera Infante, Graciela Iturbide, Ana Mendieta, Oscar Muñoz, Rosangela Renno, and others.
+What is a document?
+How does it record and represent the real?
+This course studies the role of documentation in modern Latin American literature, art, and film.
+It traces artistic and political uses of the document as a narrative trigger, an incomplete or deceiving representation of reality, and/or an aesthetic artifact.
+Among other materials, we will study art and documentary photography, memory art, fiction and non fiction texts, as well as photoessays and documentary film.